opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - Click the icon button ( |Toonz71_239| ) in the bottom bar of the cast to display levels with the related icons.
+    - Click the icon button (|thumbnails|) in the bottom bar of the cast to display levels with the related icons.

-    - Click the list button ( |Toonz71_240| ) in the bottom bar of the cast to display levels in a list; click the labels at the top of the  columns to sort files accordingly.
+    - Click the list button (|list|) in the bottom bar of the cast to display levels in a list; click the labels at the top of the  columns to sort files accordingly.

 .. tip:: **To resize the scene cast sections:**